 Prospective students who would like to have their application for admission reviewed early should apply under the Early Action Program.
-Students applying under this program should submit their application for admission, high school transcript, essay, letter of recommendation and SAT I or ACT results by November 15 of their senior year.
-Decision letters will be mailed by December 15.
-The Early Action Program is Non-Binding, that is, students do not have to commit to the institution they plan to attend until May 1 of the senior year.
+Students applying under this program should submit their application for admission, along with a copy of their high school transcript, college application essay, one letter of recommendation and their SAT I or ACT report by November 15 of their senior year.
+Admissions decisions will first be released via personal email and will be followed by mailed decision packets by December 15.
+The Early Action Program is non-binding, that is, students do not have to commit to the institution they plan to attend until May 1 of the senior year.